You are here: Start » User Interface » Creating Deep Learning Model

 Image after classification.

-In the top left corner of the editor, a green rectangle visualizes the selected patch size.
+In the top left corner of the editor, a green rectangle visualizes the selected feature size.

 Classifying objects

-In this too, the user only has to label images with respect to a desired number of classes.
+In this tool, the user only has to label images with respect to a desired number of classes.
 Theoretically, the number of classes that a user can create is infinite, but please note that you are limited by the amount of data your GPU can process.
-Labeled images will allow to train model and determine features which will be used to evaluate new samples and assign them to proper classes.
+Labeled images will allow the user to train a model and determine features which will be used to evaluate new samples and assign them to the proper classes.

 1. Editing number of classes

-By default two classes are defined.
+By default, two classes are defined.
 If the problem is more complex than that, the user can edit classes and define more if needed.
-Once the user is ready with definition of classes, images can be labeled.
+Once the user is ready with the definition of classes, images can be labeled.

 Using Class Editor.